vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

   This makes it particularly important that the operating system and core software is updated regularly.
 The update process should ideally be automated; however, at minimum it should be highly streamlined and checked on periodically.
+This motivates the practices I describe in the "Operating system updates" subsection below.

 * In some cases, private credentials may be needed on the server to connect to external services.
 For instance, my web server needs to